Key Takeaway

 - Preparing for the C&P Exam:

-- Review Your Evidence: Before the exam, review your symptom logs, medical records, and personal statement.
+- Review Your Evidence: Before the exam, review your symptom logs and medical records.

-- Be Prepared to Explain Impact: Practice articulating how PTSD symptoms specifically limit your ability to work, maintain relationships, and perform daily activities.
+- Be Prepared to Explain Functional Limitations: Practice articulating how PTSD symptoms specifically limit your ability to work, maintain relationships, and perform daily activities.
 Use concrete examples from your logs.

-- Bring Key Documents (Optional but helpful): Consider bringing copies of your symptom logs or a summary list of key impacts to share with the examiner (they may or may not accept them, but it helps you remember).
+- Bring Key Documents (Optional but helpful): Consider bringing copies of your symptom logs or a summary list of key impacts to share with the examiner.

-- Describe the Stressor(s): Clearly explain the in-service event(s) or experiences you believe caused your PTSD.
-Provide dates, locations, and details if possible.
-(For combat PTSD, often just stating the circumstances is sufficient; for non-combat PTSD like MST, more detail might be needed).
+- Describe the Stressor(s): Clearly explain the in-service event(s) or experiences you are reporting to your medical provider.
+Provide dates, locations, and details for a complete medical history.

 3. Documentation Requirements